 6. Pay off all credit card debt-You cannot move forward financially with credit card debt.
 Find a way, there are many resources available to help.
 But the simplest plan is just to list all of your debt-so you know how much you owe.
 Choose one debt to get rid of first and pay at least triple the minimum (or more if possible) on that account.
 Pay at least the minimum on the remaining debts.

 7. Transfer a specific amount regularly into the savings account-Don’t worry about the amount in the beginning.
 Just develop the saving habit.
-The easiest way is to complete a transfer form (from paycheck to bank) at your work HR office.
+The easiest way is to complete a transfer form (from paycheck to bank) at your work human resources office.

-9. Buy inexpensive TERM life insurance if you have someone (spouse &/or kids) depending on your income-Term insurance doesn’t cost much and if you die, your family/spouse does not end up in the poor house.
-If you don’t have dependents; you’re single, you both work and don’t have kids, or your kids are grown and the death of one partner won’t sink your finances, then you don’t need life insurance.
+9. Buy inexpensive term life insurance if you have someone (spouse, kids, parents) depending on your income–Term insurance doesn’t cost much and if you die, those who need your income don’t end up in the poor house.
+If you don’t have dependents – you’re single, both partners work and don’t have kids, or your kids are grown – then you may not need life insurance.
 Stay away from the fancy versions of life insurance.

 10. When you begin to invest in the stock and bond markets, do so with money you expect to leave invested for five years or more.
-Because the financial markets are so volatile.
-You don’t want to invest $1,000 in the markets that you need for a down payment on a car in two years, only to find that in two years, the $1,000 you started out with has dropped in value to $800.
+Because the financial markets are volatile you don’t want to invest $10,000 that you need for a down payment on a car in two years, only to find that in two years, the $10,000 you started out with has dropped in value to $8,000.